The US Postal Service Issued A Guide On Mailing CBD & Hemp Products.

 Although the US Postal Service currently ships and delivers hemp products, you still should think twice and do your homework before sending some CBD oil to a friend in another state.

-Marijuana and hemp are both members of the cannabis family.
+cannabis and industrial hemp are both members of the cannabis family.
 However, the difference between the two is the amount of CBD (cannabidiol) and THC (tetrahydrocannabinol) each plant produces.
-A marijuana plant can contain up to 30% THC while the hemp plant usually contains no more than 0.3% THC.
-Marijuana.
-It is almost impossible to feel high from consuming hemp.
+A cannabis plant can contain up to 30% THC while the industrial hemp plant usually contains no more than 0.3% THC. cannabis.
+It is almost impossible to feel high from consuming industrial hemp.
 This is the reason hemp is legal and tolerated in the United States and most other countries.
 CBD is safe for elderly people, children, and even pets.

 When shipping hemp products, mailers must fill out a form confirming they are sending hemp and only hemp.
 According to the memo from USPS, anyone who wants to mail hemp products must provide the following documents: